ProjectQ-Framework/ProjectQ/docs/tutorials.rst

 **Install Azure Quantum Backend requirement**

 Azure Quantum Backend requires the use of the official `Azure Quantum SDK <https://github.com/microsoft/qdk-python>`_ for Python.
 This is an extra requirement only needed if you plan to use the Azure Quantum Backend.
-To install ProjectQ inluding this requirement you can include it in the installation instruction as
+To install ProjectQ including this requirement you can include it in the installation instruction as

 .. code-block:: bash